-Fischer Technical Services is a small engineering firm that has been providing cost effective plant maintenance and electrical & instrumentation consulting since 1979.
-If your company has reliability issues, technicians that need to improve their troubleshooting skills or inexperienced engineers, give us a call to discuss how Fischer Technical Services can help.
-We have an engineer who lives "where the rubber meets the road."
+Fischer Technical Services is a consulting firm licensed by The West Virginia Board of Registration for Professional Engineers.
+We have been providing plant maintenance and electrical & instrumentation consulting since 1979.
+Our Principal Consultant has designed, built, commissioned and serviced a wide variety of plant automation, process control and radio communications projects.
+He has investigated thousands of electrical & mechanical failures and hundreds of industrial accidents.
+If your company has reliability issues, technicians that need to improve their troubleshooting skills or inexperienced engineers, give us a no-obligation call to discuss how Fischer Technical Services can help.
+We have an engineer who has lived "where the rubber meets the road."

-Bob Fischer, our principal consultant, has been designing controls, managing technical departments and solving reliability problems for over 40 years.
-He has developed an enormous body of interdisciplinary knowledge and practical experience in construction, plant engineering and maintenance.
+Bob Fischer, our principal consultant, is a physicist and an electrical engineer.
+He has been designing controls, managing technical departments and solving reliability problems for over 40 years.
+Bob's unique education and diverse work experiences have combined to develop an enormous body of interdisciplinary skills.
+He has a history of hands-on accomplishments in construction, education, plant engineering and maintenance.
 His job responsibilities have included:

 - Electrical & Instrumentation Manager, Vibration Analyst, Reliability Engineer, Water and Wastewater Treatment Supervisor and Maintenance Manager for the country’s largest activated carbon manufacturer.

-- Refinery Instrumentation Specialist for a large electrical contractor servicing petrochemical refineries, terminals and tank farms.
+- Refinery Instrumentation Specialist for a large electrical contractor servicing petrochemical refineries, marine terminals and tank farms.

 - Investigator for a geotechnical & forensic engineering company.

-- As a Fischer Technical consultant, he has provided engineering services to machine shops, steel fabricators, foundries, quarries, manufacturing companies, chemical plants, insurance companies and electrical contractors.
+- As a Fischer Technical consultant, he has provided engineering services to machine shops, steel fabricators, foundries, quarries, manufacturing companies, chemical plants, insurance companies, electrical contractors and governmental entities.

-He has developed and run craft training and apprenticeship programs, preventive and predictive maintenance programs and award-winning labor-management safety committees.
-He was a major force in development and operation of a comprehensive reliability program that dropped one chemical plant’s emergency work from 24% to 4% and pushed the plant’s on-stream-factor to 99%.
-He is currently mentoring E&I craftsmen as well as engineers.
+He has developed and run craft training and apprenticeship programs, preventive and predictive maintenance programs and an award-winning labor-management safety committee.
+He was a major force in development and operation of a comprehensive reliability program that dropped one chemical plant’s emergency work to 4% and pushed the plant’s on-stream-factor to 99%.
+He has mentored many E&I technicians, maintenance craftsmen and engineers.

-Bob has designed and implemented a variety of plant expansion and automation projects.
-He was actually a pioneer in the development of robotic welding and robotic metal forging work cells.
-He has patents on a robotic safety appliance and on an electronic height control system for plasma cutting torches.
-Being considered an authority on both robotics applications and electrical engineering, he has made presentations to engineering, scientific and professional groups on topics in both fields.
+Bob was actually a pioneer in the development of robotic welding and robotic metal forging work cells.
+He has patents for a robotic safety appliance and for a plasma cutting torch electronic height control system.
+As an authority on both robotics applications and electrical engineering, he has made presentations to engineering, scientific and professional groups on topics in both fields.
 He has also represented companies before OSHA and other government agencies.

 Bob has worked on complex transient voltage and resonance problems with one of the nation's leading electrical power producers.
-Solving those problems caught the attention of the Electrical Power Research Institute.
-They invited him to present his work to the prestigious plenary session of the North American Power Quality Symposium.
+His approach to solving those problems caught the attention of the Electrical Power Research Institute.
+EPRI invited him to present his work to the prestigious plenary session of the North American Power Quality Symposium (1997).
 This was an international technology transfer conference jointly sponsored by the Electrical Power Research Institute and Electricite de France.

-He is coauthor of a three-volume set of texts titled Pipeline Electrical & Instrumentation Trainee Guides.
-These texts are currently being used by the National Center for Construction Education and Research.
-They prepare technicians for tests leading to nationally-portable E&I certifications required by the US DOT for certain critical work on interstate pipelines.
+He is coauthor of a three-volume set of texts titled Pipeline Electrical & Instrumentation Trainee Guides, Levels 1, 2 & 3.
+At this writing, these texts are being used by the National Center for Construction Education and Research.
+They prepare technicians for tests leading to nationally-portable E&I certifications required by law for certain life-critical and environmentally-sensitive work on interstate pipelines transporting hazardous materials.

-Bob Fischer's comprehensive education and work experience in the trenches provides him the ability to examine your problems from many different perspectives and work with people at all levels of your organization.
-Our "Experience" page summarizes his areas of expertise from carrying tools to managing engineering & maintenance departments.
-Just give us a no-obligation call to discuss how we might be able to put this experience to work for you.
+Bob Fischer's comprehensive education and work experience in the trenches have given him the ability to examine both technical and managerial problems from many different perspectives.
+He has a history of working effectively with people at all levels of organizations.
+His "Experience" page summarizes diverse areas of expertise - acquired during a 40 year career that encompasses everything from carrying tools to managing engineering & maintenance departments.
+Just give Bob a no-obligation call to discuss how Fischer Technical Services might be able to put this experience to work for you.
+304-654-1250